pureJEagles/SSIMWAVE/README.md

 Once running, the program will respond to two types of commands from the CLI:

-1. Type a number and hit <Enter>.<br>
+1. Type a number and hit 'Enter'.<br>
     This will result in the creation of the specified number of jobs.

-2. Type 'quit' and hit <Enter>.<br>
+2. Type 'quit' and hit 'Enter'.<br>
-    This will result in the termination of the program and an output of the stats.
+    This will result in the termination of the program and display of the stats.

 Commands can be entered while output is scrolling.